 Related article: Migraine and weather triggers: tips to manage your symptoms

 In addition to managing triggers, preventive and rescue treatments may help reduce your migraine days.
 See a headache specialist to find out what may be right for you, whether oral medications, injections, dietary supplements called nutraceuticals or wearable devices called electroceuticals.

 Related article: How to tell the difference between headaches and migraines

 A headache specialist may also prescribe a rescue medication to take during a migraine attack.
 In addition to treatments, it is also important to know which interventions will help reduce migraine symptoms, such as staying in a dark, quiet room.

 The bottom line: Research shows a link between migraine, allergies and asthma, which could cause people with migraine to experience symptoms that are more frequent during allergy season.
-Managing seasonal allergies — along with migraine treatment from a headache specialist — may help to decrease migraine frequency.
+Managing seasonal allergies may help to decrease migraine frequency, along with migraine prevention and treatment strategies from a headache specialist.